Whebcraft/OpenFB/README.md

-### OpenFB Cordova InAppBrowser Facebook Plugin
+### OpenFB Cordova Facebook Plugin

 This plugin has no dependency: You don't need (and shouldn't use) the Facebook SDK with this library.

-OpenFB allows you to login to Facebook and execute any Facebook Graph API request.
+OpenFB allows you login to Facebook with the Cordova InAppBrowser and execute any Facebook Graph API request.

 ### Supported Platforms